Friskes/capture-db-queries/README.md

     - `advanced_verb`: Displaying the result of each test measurement
     - `auto_call_func`: Autorun of the decorated function (without arguments)
     - `queries`: Displaying raw SQL queries to the database
+    - `connection`: Connecting to your database, by default: django.db.connection

 ## Usage examples